BIMSBbioinfo/pigx_docs/pages/pigx-chip-seq.md

-# PiGX ChIP-seq
+# PiGx ChIP-seq

 # Introduction

-PiGX ChIPseq is an analysis pipeline for preprocessing, peak calling and reporting for ChIP sequencing experiments.
+PiGx ChIPseq is an analysis pipeline for preprocessing, peak calling and reporting for ChIP sequencing experiments.
 It is easy to use and produces high quality reports.
 The inputs are `fastq` files containing reads from the sequencing experiment, and a configuration file which describes the experiment.
 In addition to quality control of the experiment, the pipeline enables to set up multiple peak calling analysis and allows the generation of a UCSC track hub in an easily configurable manner.

 ## Workflow